Virtual Event Advisory: Building a more resilient and sustainable future with Schneider Electric

 SOURCE Schneider Electric Canada Inc.

-For further information: Media contact: Shae Pollock, Edelman for Schneider Electric Canada, [email protected]
+For further information: Media contact: Rachel Lehman, Edelman for Schneider Electric Canada, [email protected]